 When it’s reasonable to offer 5% to 10% below the asking price

-However, if other homes in the area have new appliances, updating bathrooms, or a finished basement, you could make the argument that comparable houses have additional features but have sold for or are listed for the same price as the seller’s featureless home.
-These arguments may encourage the seller to reconsider the price.
+If the house is in good condition but needs some cosmetic updates, you may want to offer 5% to 10% below the asking price.
+Maybe the home has undergone some smaller improvements like new flooring, fresh paint, or fresh landscaping, but other homes in the area have new appliances, updated bathrooms, or a finished basement.
+You could make the argument that comparable houses have additional features but have sold for or are listed for the same price, which may encourage the seller to reconsider their original price.

-When it’s reasonable to offer 1% to 4% or more below asking
+When it’s reasonable to offer 1% to 4% below the asking price

-Offers in this range can save you anywhere $3,000 to $12,000 on a $300,000 home.
-These savings may not seem like a lot when you’re spending hundreds of thousands of dollars, but your mortgage payment might be a couple of hundred dollars less every month.
+Offering 1% to 4% below asking may not seem like a lot of savings when you’re spending hundreds of thousands of dollars, but the reduced price will make your mortgage payments less every month.

 When you should offer more than the asking price